kat-som/babyplus-converter/README.md

 ## Usage
 Run the script baby_tracking_converter.py using a Python interpreter.

 The GUI window will appear.

 Click the "Choose File" button to select a JSON data file containing baby tracking information.

 Select the aspects of baby tracking data you want to include by checking the corresponding checkboxes.

 Click the "Create Excel File" button to generate Excel files based on the selected aspects.
-File Structure
-baby_tracking_converter.py: Main Python script containing the application logic. variables.py: Module containing variables used in the main script.

-Run the script baby_tracking_converter.py using a Python interpreter.
-The GUI window will appear.
-Click the "Choose File" button to select a JSON data file containing baby tracking information.
-Select the aspects of baby tracking data you want to include by checking the corresponding checkboxes.
-Click the "Create Excel File" button to generate Excel files based on the selected aspects.

 ## File Structure
 baby_tracking_converter.py: Main Python script containing the application logic.